Actuarial Science (BS)

-Cincinnati is home to more Fortune 500 companies per capita than Los Angeles, New York or Chicago.
-Our students land internships with local and national organizations in both public and private industries.
+Cincinnati is home to multiple 500 companies.
+Students in the undergraduate Actuarial Science program land internships with local and national organizations in both public and private industries.

-Graduates of Xavier’s Actuarial Sciences program have a high career placement rate.
+Graduates of Xavier’s Actuarial Science program have a high career placement rate.
 They go on to work at top companies like the Great American Insurance Company, Liberty Mutual Insurance, and Ohio Financial National Services.

 Students complete coursework that provides Validation by Educational Experience (VEE) credits in the actuarial field, as well as preparation for the actuarial science exams in probability (P) and finance (FM).

 The Actuarial Science program at Xavier University has a long and proud history as the only Actuarial Science program in Southwest Ohio.
 The discipline is particularly important in the insurance and finance industries where understanding risk is essential to providing services that offer financial security and peace of mind regardless of the uncertainty in daily life.
 This program resides in the Department of Math within Xavier's College of Arts and Sciences.

 Xavier University’s College of Arts and Sciences challenges students to develop an integrated understanding of humanity, the world, and God by pursuing the questions raised in Xavier's core and departmental curricula.
 The College of Arts and Sciences is the oldest and largest college at Xavier University.
 The college provides an excellent liberal arts education in the Jesuit tradition that prepares students for careers, professional or graduate school, and life in a global society.